haleemiliyash/Customer_Conversion_prediction_-Model/README.md

 ● Hyperparameter Tuning: Optimize model hyperparameters using techniques such as cross-validation and grid search or Random search to find the best-performing model.

+5. Model Evaluation: Evaluated the models using appropriate metrics (e.g., Accuracy, F1-Score, ROC-AUC) and selected the Random forest classifier With accuracy of 92.2% is best-performing model.

+6. Feature Importance: Identifed the Duration features that have a significant impact on the target variable.

+7. Model Deployment: Deployed the final model for use in real-time customer conversion prediction in straemlit web application

+8. Dump model: Using pickle module to dumped and loaded models for future use.